 The tours are not recommended for children under 10, and children under 6 are not permitted.

-The tour begins at the theatre’s entrance.
-You can park in the lot next to the theatre for $20.
+Parking: You can park in the lot next to the theatre for $20.

-You can arrive early for your tour and spend some time at the Marquee Club.
-This swanky bar and lounge is usually an exclusive area for premium ticket holders at Fox shows, so this might be your only chance to look around!
 There are multiple levels with cozy seating.
 My favorite is the rooftop bar overlooking Peachtree Street.
 You can grab a drink before or after your tour even if you didn’t purchase the VIP tour ticket.
 The Marquee Club is open until 11 p.m. on tour nights.

 If you finish your tour and decide you want to see more behind-the-scenes areas of the Fox, you can look into their other tours.
 They offer Theatre Tours that give you more backstage access as well as Exterior Architecture Tours.